 As per the new laws, it is mandatory that your building/house structural inspection is completed by December 31st of your property’s 30th year.

 Further, you’ll need to conduct a structural engineer inspection every ten years after the initial 30th year inspection.
 That means if you get a milestone inspection in 2025, you’re required to get another inspection in 2035, followed by one in 2045, and so on.

-Milestone structural inspections for buildings near the coastline
+Florida milestone inspection law for buildings near the coastline

 If your building or condominium is near the sea shore, the milestone structural inspection rules are slightly different for you.

 So what’s the difference in the inspection scheme?

 The rules say that if your structure is built within three miles of the coastline, the initial milestone inspection shall be conducted when the building turns 25.
 Meaning, you’re required to get a structural inspection by December 31st of the 25th year instead of 30th year.